 - Whether compensatory mitigation measures can offset significant impacts.

 - If an environmental impact statement (EIS) needs to be prepared for further analysis.

-It is not acceptable to reply "not applicable" or "does not apply" — unless the proponent can explain why the question does not apply, not when an answer is unknown.
+It is not acceptable to reply "not applicable" or "does not apply" — unless the proponent can explain why the question does not apply, not just because an answer is unknown.
 In addition, applicants can attach, or incorporate by reference, additional studies and reports.

-Since an agency may ask for more information to determine if a proposal will likely have significant environmental impacts, applicants should be prepared to provide it.
+The checklist information applies to all parts of a proposal, regardless of when phases of the project or permitting will occur.
+The lead agency may ask for additional information to determine if a proposal is likely to have significant environmental impacts, so applicants should be prepared to provide it.

 Non-project actions are governmental actions involving decisions:

 - About policies, plans, or programs containing standards for controlling the use or modifying the environment.

 - That will govern a series of connected actions.

 Only government agencies can initiate non-project action reviews and requirements vary by jurisdiction.
 Non-project action analysis gives agencies, communities, and public an opportunity to examine planned actions before a project begins and permit applications prepared.
 Early analysis of environmental impacts helps streamline the permitting process.